scheme-requests-for-implementation/srfi-126/srfi-126.md

-We provide a hashtable API that takes the R6RS hashtables API as a basis and makes backwards compatible additions such as support for weak hashtables, external representation, and utility procedures.
+We provide a hashtable API that takes the R6RS hashtables API as a basis and makes backwards compatible additions such as support for weak hashtables, external representation, API support for double hashing implementations, and utility procedures.

 Rationale